Discover our herbarium

 Its essential oil gives it sedative properties and can be used as a natural sedative.

 From an external healing point of view, Dill is widely used to fight halitosis.
 Its purifying power can indeed help to improve and purify breath.
-In this context, Dill can also be used to disinfect and clear the bronchi.
+In this context, Dill can also be used to clear the bronchi.